umbraco/UmbracoDocs/umbraco-cms/reference/routing/custom-controllers.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta-title: "Umbraco Route Hijacking" meta.Description: "Use a custom controller to handle and control incoming requests for content pages based on a specific Document Type"
+meta-title: "Umbraco Route Hijacking"
+description: "Use a custom controller to handle and control incoming requests for content pages based on a specific Document Type"
 ---

 # Custom MVC controllers (Umbraco Route Hijacking)